kakoeimon/VNMD/readme.md

 COMPRESSION APLIB
 SAVE_CHECK 1123
 ````
-* MAGICK_CONVERT_PATH is the path to the convert.exe
+* MAGICK_CONVERT_PATH is the path to the convert.exe if the path does not point to a file PILLOW will be used to convert the Images.
 * BG_WIDTH is the width you want the image to be in tiles (one tile is 8px)
 * BG_HEIGHT is the height you want the image to be in tiles (one tile is 8px)
 * BG_TOP where the image is going to be drawn and this is the top part (one tile is 8px)